 Seminarium WMI UWr

 W 2017 roku po 35 latach wróciła tradycja organizowania seminarium wydziałowego dla pracowników i studentów WMI UWr.
-Jego kolejne posiedzenie odbędzie się 17 VI o godz.
-13:15 w sali 119 Instytutu Informatyki WMI UWr.
-Prelegentem będzie prof. Marc Hallin (Université Libre de Bruxelles), który wygłosi odczyt "The long quest for quantiles and ranks in Rd and on manifolds".
-Po seminarium dziekan zaprasza na poczęstunek.
+Jego kolejne posiedzenie odbędzie się 23 VI o 12:30 w sali 119 Instytutu Informatyki UWr.
+Prelegentem będzie Olga Vitek (Khoury College of Computer Sciences, Northeastern University USA), która wygłosi wykład Statistical methods to increase the accuracy and the interpretability of quantitative proteomic investigations.
+Przed seminarium dziekan zaprasza na poczęstunek.

 Seminarium organizowane jest od semestru letniego 2017 z inicjatywy dziekana Wydziału Matematyki i Informatyki UWr Tomasza Jurdzińskiego, raz w miesiącu we wtorek.
 Jego celem jest prezentacja kierunków badań prowadzonych przez pracowników Wydziału w sposób elementarny, dostępny dla niespecjalistów oraz studentów.
 Wykład trwa 45 minut, a przez kolejny kwadrans odbywa się dyskusja.
 Organizatorami spotkań są obecnie Artur Jeż (II UWr) oraz Błażej Wróbel (IM UWr).
 Seminarium jest kontynuacją tzw.
 Matematycznych Wtorków, cotygodniowych środowiskowych spotkań wrocławskich matematyków, których celem był przegląd publikacji.